certtools/intelmq/docs/dev/guide.rst

 Additional optional requirements
 --------------------------------

-For the documentation tests one additional librariy is required: Cerberus.
-You can install it with pip:
+Libraries required for tests are listed in the `setup.py` file.
+You can install them with the pip:

 .. code-block:: bash

-   pip3 install Cerberus
+   pip3 install -e .[development]

 or the package management of your operating system.